KonWooKim/Guideline-Driven-LLM-Annotation_BLAH9/README.md

 ### 3. Guideline-Driven Web-Based Annotation

 **Description**
-Develop a webpage that hosts the annotation guidelines, allowing the LLM to query them dynamically through a web search interface.
+Provide a live reference interface where the LLM can dynamically query guidelines on demand during the annotation task.

 **Implementation**

-1. Create a website that clearly structures the guidelines (e.g., definitions, examples, annotation cases).
+1. **Reference creation**: Create a website that clearly structures the guidelines (e.g., definitions, examples, what-to-annotate and what-not-to-annotate, and annotation cases).
-2. Configure the LLM to reference the website as needed.
+2. **Configuration**: Configure the LLM to reference the website as needed.
+3. **LLM Annotations**: ask LLM annotators to label relevant entities.
+4. **Evaluation**: Compare the generated annotations with the gold-standard annotations using PubAnnotation.

 (https://github.com/KonWooKim/Guideline)